gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Nested composite builds work in more cases

-It is common that builds have an included `build-logic` build for build logic.
+It is common to use an included `build-logic` build instead of `buildSrc`.
-That caused problems when using such build as an included build.
+Now it is possible to have a composite build including multiple projects that use `build-logic`.

-For example, take the following nested included build:
+For example, take the following setup:

 ```
 .